TypeStrong/ts-loader/CONTRIBUTING.md

 - The version number in [package.json](package.json) has been incremented.
 - The [changelog](CHANGELOG.md) has been updated with details of the changes in this release.
 Where possible include the details of the issues affected and the PRs raised.

 OK - you're actually ready.
 We're going to publish.
-Here we need tread carefully.
+Here we need to tread carefully.
 Follow these steps:

 - clone ts-loader from the main repo with this command: `git clone https://github.com/TypeStrong/ts-loader.git`
 - [Login to npm](https://docs.npmjs.com/cli/adduser) if you need to: `npm login`